-But, while starting a company may seem easier now than ever before, entrepreneurs have an uphill battle from the moment they start a business.
-On average, a new business will need to compete with 25 competitors in order to stand out and thrive in its industry.
+While starting a company may seem easier now than ever before, entrepreneurs have an uphill battle from the moment they start a business.
+And without a clear, actionable business plan for selling, marketing, finances, and operations, you're almost destined to face significant challenges.

 That's why we've crafted a business plan template for you to download and use to build your new company.
 You can download it here for free.
 It contains prompts for all of the essential parts of a business plan, all of which are elaborated on, below.

 This way, you'll be able to show them how organized and well-thought-out your business idea is, and provide them with answers to whatever questions they may have.

 The essential document for starting a business -- custom built for your needs.

 Building a Successful Business Plan

 In the next section, we'll cover the components of a business plan, such as an executive summary and company description.
 But before we get to that, let's talk about key elements that should serve as building blocks for your plan.

 For some entrepreneurs, the thought of writing a business plan sounds like a chore — a necessary means to an end.
 But that's a bad take.

 A solid business plan is a blueprint for success.
 It's key to securing financing, presenting your business, outlining your financial projections, and turning that nugget of a business idea into a reality.